EXCELLENCE GUILLOCHÉ MAIN

 Louis Erard continues its odyssey in artistic craftwork.
-Now, the Excellence Guilloché Main, still in a limited edition and with the same contemporary take on the tradition of artistic craftwork.
+After the Émail Grand Feu, the Excellence Guilloché Main.
+Still in a limited edition and with the same contemporary take on the tradition of artistic craftwork.
 Each dial is made by hand, piece by piece, with an attention to detail normally reserved for the absolute top of the range.

 The 3D checked pattern catches the eye like a trompe-l’oeil: an unusual pattern on this type of finish, somewhat breaking the codes of the hand guilloché dial.
 It resembles a contemporary interpretation of the marble parquet of a Venetian High Renaissance palace, crossed with an engraving by M.C.
 Escher.